jinchihe/kserve/python/pytorchserver/README.md

 # PyTorch Server

-[PyTorch](https://PyTorch.org) server is an implementation of KFServing for serving PyTorch models, and provides a PyTorch model implementation for prediction, pre and post processing.
+[PyTorch](https://PyTorch.org) server is an implementation for serving PyTorch models, and provides a PyTorch model implementation for prediction, pre and post processing.

 To start the server locally for development needs, run the following command under this folder in your github repository.